-(8) LEGAL PROCEEDINGS
+8) LEGAL PROCEEDINGS

 STANWICH LITIGATION.
-CPS was for some time a defendant in a class action (the "Stanwich Case") brought in the California Superior Court, Los Angeles County.
+We were for some time a defendant in a class action (the "Stanwich Case") brought in the California Superior Court, Los Angeles County.
 The original plaintiffs in that case were persons entitled to receive regular payments (the "Settlement Payments") under out-of-court settlements reached with third party defendants.
-Stanwich Financial Services Corp. ("Stanwich"), an affiliate of the former chairman of the board of directors of CPS, is the entity that was obligated to pay the Settlement Payments.
+Stanwich Financial Services Corp. ("Stanwich"), an affiliate of our former chairman of the board of directors, is the entity that was obligated to pay the Settlement Payments.
 Stanwich has defaulted on its payment obligations to the plaintiffs and in September 2001 filed for reorganization under the Bankruptcy Code, in the federal Bankruptcy Court of Connecticut.
-At December 31, 2004, CPS was a defendant only in a cross-claim brought by one of the other defendants in the case, Bankers Trust Company, which asserted a claim of contractual indemnity against CPS.
+At December 31, 2004, we were a defendant only in a cross-claim brought by one of the other defendants in the case, Bankers Trust Company, which asserted a claim of contractual indemnity against us.

-CPS subsequently settled the cross-claim of Bankers Trust by payment of \$3.24 million, on or about February 8, 2005.
+We subsequently settled the cross-claim of Bankers Trust by payment of \$3.24 million, on or about February 8, 2006.
 Pursuant to that settlement, the court has dismissed the cross-claim, with prejudice.
-The amount paid by the Company was accrued for and included in Accounts payable and accrued expenses in the Company's balance sheet as of December 31, 2004.
+The amount paid by us was accrued for and included in Accounts payable and accrued expenses in our balance sheet as of December 31, 2004.

-In November 2001, one of the defendants in the Stanwich Case, Jonathan Pardee, asserted claims for indemnity against the Company in a separate action, which is now pending in federal district court in Rhode Island.
-The Company has filed counterclaims in the Rhode Island federal court against Mr. Pardee, and has filed a separate action against Mr. Pardee's Rhode Island attorneys, in the same court.
-The action of Mr. Pardee against CPS is stayed, awaiting resolution of an adversary action brought against Mr. Pardee in the bankruptcy court, which is hearing the bankruptcy of Stanwich.
+In November 2001, one of the defendants in the Stanwich Case, Jonathan Pardee, asserted claims for indemnity against us in a separate action, which is now pending in federal district court in Rhode Island.
+We have filed counterclaims in the Rhode Island federal court against Mr. Pardee, and have filed a separate action against Mr. Pardee's Rhode Island attorneys, in the same court.
+The action of Mr. Pardee against us is stayed, awaiting resolution of an adversary action brought against Mr. Pardee in the bankruptcy court, which is hearing the bankruptcy of Stanwich.